 This field project took place outside Tshwane city limits in rural Yeoville on the second floor of a two-storey buidling.
 It also didn’t really work so well as the protective airbag failed to deploy until after the teeth of the main character in the act, one PH Brauer, Esq, had already chipped the porcelain.
 Work is continuing on developing a more robust alcohol fume sensor that triggers the bag.
 It seems the original sensor was simply overwhelmed by the overload and went phhht.t.t. and instead of inflating the bag it caused deflation in more areas than one.
 Some left-over shards of porcelain from the shattered toilet were used as a temporary stop-gap in the teeth gaps.
 Thutty years later they were still there and he was still saying he’d go for the permanent crowns ‘soon.’

 Although handicapped by the absence of any alcohol consumption, this project went surprisingly well, when the sucker in question, one PH Brauer, Esq, paid a premium price for a piece of inert plastic to attach to his car’s sparkplug cable.
 Or fuel pipe.
 Or windscreen wiper cable.
 It doesn’t matter where you clamp it.
-The resulting imaginary marginal improvement in performance from sat to so-so was enough to impress another Tshwane deskundige into believing the scam.
+The resulting imaginary marginal improvement in performance from sat to so-so was enough to impress another Tshwane deskundige – a brother-in-law of the original sucker – into believing the scam.
 Both were so taken in they gave the old pale blue Cortina its first service and wax.

 ongeluk – smash; prang; crash; motor vehicle accident

 sat – farktap – sluggish+; very sluggish; unimpressive

 deskundige – ‘like Des’; spurt; eggspurt; would-be expert; given to calling things ‘kak’